aadennis/PythonSandboxAA/TideTimes/README.md

 <img width="400" alt="image" src="https://github.com/aadennis/PythonSandboxAA/assets/11707983/809d3018-fa76-497b-ba0a-8cd868523ade">

 How to call the code, and get the output
+<b>!!
+YOU CAN NO LONGER JUST CALL PYTEST.
+IT MUST BE THIS COMMAND !!</b>

 ```output_text = format_tide_dictation(test_text_1, "12/2023")```
 ```print(output_text)```